hoangvvo/benzene/docs/pages/reference/runtimes.md

 # Runtimes

-**Benzene** supports GraphQL execution using customizable runtimes.
+**Benzene** supports GraphQL execution using a customizable runtime.

 ## Configuration